 The Children's Aid Society — Various Locations

-Details on this summer program are still being finalized, but the nonprofit usually runs camps at approximately 17 sites in the tristate area, including country day camps in Westchester and Staten Island, and NYC day camps housed at centers in Manhattan and the Bronx, as well as local schools.
+Details on this summer program are still being finalized, but the nonprofit usually runs camps at approximately 17 sites in the tri-state area, including a country day camp in Westchester, and NYC day camps housed at centers in Manhattan and the Bronx, as well as local schools.
 Tuition varies by location.
-In the past, the East Harlem camp has been FREE, while others charged rates around $300 per week and also offered financial aid to those who qualified.
+In the past, the East Harlem camp has been FREE, while others charged rates around $300 per week and financial aid is available to those who qualify.
 It's one of the few programs that also takes preschoolers.
 If you are interested in a particular location, reach out to that center directly to find out when registration starts.

 Uptown Sports Complex — Bronx

 Located in the Kingsbridge section of the Bronx, this youth athletics complex runs a number of different camps that range in price from $250-$275 per week.
-Dates, prices, and athletic activities vary but gymnastics, baseball, and a general sports option are offered.
-Check the website for more info.
+Dates, prices, and athletic activities vary but gymnastics, baseball, and a general sports option are usually offered.
+Check the website for more info as it becomes available.